Nursing Research Enterprise

 - Workaround processes and context used by nurses at Texas Children's Hospital

-The Nurse Scientists also support other Texas Children's Hospital nurses who are involved in evidence based practice projects and research:
+Texas Children’s nurse scientists also support other nurses who are involved in evidence-based practice projects and research:

 - Improving the understanding of pain symptoms in infants and toddlers undergoing chemotherapy

-Both nurse scientists at Texas Children's Hospital have joint appointments at Baylor College of Medicine and participate in the Baylor Investigational Review Boards monthly meetings as voting members.
-They also have adjunct appointments at local Schools of Nursing
+Both have joint appointments at Baylor College of Medicine, serve as voting members in the Baylor Investigational Review Boards meetings, and have adjunct appointments at local Schools of Nursing.

 Krisanne Graves, PhD, RN, CPHQ

 - Earned PhD from Texas Woman’s University in Houston, Texas in 2014

 Mary Gordon, PhD, RN, CNS-BC